-While difficult, accomplishing a grantor’s final wishes is very rewarding.
-At the Law Office of Emily J. Buchbinder, our Santa Cruz trust administration lawyer has experience helping individuals succeed in their roles as a trustee.
+While difficult, accomplishing a grantor’s final wishes through proper trust administration can be extremely rewarding.
+At the Law Office of Emily J. Buchbinder, our Santa Cruz trust administration lawyer has extensive experience helping individuals succeed in their capacity as a trustee.

 What Is a Trust?

-A trust is a three-party arrangement where one person (grantor) gives property or assets to another person (trustee) for the benefit of a third person (beneficiary).
+A trust is a three-party arrangement where one person (the grantor) gives property or assets to another person (the trustee) for the benefit of a third person or persons (the beneficiaries).
 Setting up a trust is a great way to ensure that your belongings and property go to the right individuals after you pass away.

 You can also use a trust while you are still alive.
-For example, you may decide to create a college fund for your children to access when they have hit a certain age.
-In this situation, a Santa Cruz trust administration attorney would advise you to create a living trust.
+For example, you may decide to create a college fund for your children to access when they reach a certain age.
+In this situation, we can advise you on the creation of a living trust.

 Creating a trust will help you accelerate the asset and property distribution process.
-Wills often take much longer to finalize, because they are subject to a legal process called probate.
+Wills often take much longer to finalize because they are subject to the legal process of probate.
 Since trusts are quicker to establish, they generally prove less costly than a will.
-The content of a trust also remains private, while wills are a matter of public record.
+The content of a trust also remains private while wills are a matter of public record.
 For these reasons, many people opt for a trust over a will when planning their estate.

 What Is the Trust Administration Process?

 When it comes to executing the wishes found in a trust, both trustees and beneficiaries have certain rights and obligations.

 Trustees are responsible for overseeing the trust administration process.
 This involves contacting each beneficiary and locating property and assets.
 The trustee will then distribute the assets according to the trust instructions.
 Doing so may involve retitling assets and filing all the appropriate legal documents.